Courseiva

 • D.Increase the desired count of the ECS service to distribute the load across more tasks.

-Why A: Option B is correct because the high memory utilization (above 80%) is likely causing performance degradation.
-Increasing the memory limit for the task definition will allow the container to handle more load.
-Option A is wrong because CPU is not the bottleneck.
-Option C is wrong because scaling the ALB does not address the container's resource limits.
-Option D is wrong because increasing the desired count without fixing the memory limit may not help if each task is memory-constrained.
+Why A: The high memory utilization (above 80%) is likely causing performance degradation due to memory pressure.
+Increasing the memory limit for the ECS task definition allows the container to use more memory, which can reduce swapping and improve response times.
+Option B (increase CPU) is not the best action because CPU utilization is only 50%, so CPU is not the bottleneck.
+Option C (increase ALB targets) does not address the container's memory constraints.
+Option D (increase desired count) may distribute load but each task is still memory-constrained; fixing the memory limit is more direct.

 This DOP-C02 practice question is part of Courseiva's free Amazon Web Services certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the DOP-C02 exam.